mruck/athena/README.md

 Notice the shared mounts between the fuzzing container and application main container.
 The patched target application logs coverage information to this shared mount, and the fuzzer reads from it and uses it to inform mutations.
 Likewise, there is also a shared mount bewteen Postgres and the fuzzer.
 Postgres logs all queries and errors to the shared mount, and the fuzzer is responsible for parsing this information.

+Also note in the above two diagrams the Mongo DB instance.
+When the user wants information on a fuzz run, they can query the API server, which in turn queries Mongo DB.
+Also results are stored by the fuzzer in Mongo DB.

 ### Instrumentation
 Athena instruments both the database and the target application while it is fuzzing.
 Instrumentation is beneficial for 2 reasons 1) it is indicative of progress 2) detecting misbehaving applications.
 New code coverage, queries, parameter accesses and exceptions all indicate the application is exercersing new behavior.
 When Athena stops seeing new behavior, it decides it has exhausted coverage for the route and moves on to the next endpoint.
 Instrumentation also allows us to detect runtime exceptions in the app, and potentially malicious queries.
 Below are the different kinds of metrics that Athena uses to be smart about coverage: